 She used them both as a night light in the head and had one on the galley table in the evening.
 The one on the galley table was on a timer so that if you were off the boat after sunset, there was a little bit of light as you were coming back aboard.

-I can also see having one in the cockpit of a sailboat or the top deck of a trawler as the sun goes down — just enough light to move safely (and see drinks or snacks) but not enough to interfere with stargazing.
+We often use one in the cockpit of Barefoot Gal after the sun goes down — just enough light to move safely (and see drinks or snacks) but not enough to interfere with stargazing.